“Art should make visible the invisible” (Paul Klee)

 The rectilinear geometry of the Broadway Boogie Woogie responds to a need for clarity but, at the same time, exhorts us to open up to the multiple aspects of the world; to contemplate all its variety without, however, renouncing partial and temporary syntheses, that is, never absolute and definitive.
 In daily life this is certainly very difficult.
 How much fear it arouses in the human soul to be open to variety and to confront diversity.
 Every closure, every form of intolerance and racism is born of fear.

 We humans have a need to share common rituals.
-If you call him by one name and I call him by another, if you pay homage to God in a certain way and I do that in a different way than you and I end up believing that the God we pay homage to is also different.
-We allow ourselves to be influenced by appearances and often confuse the subjective (our representation of unity) with the objective (God Himself), the visible with the invisible.
+If you call him by one name and I call him by another, if you pay homage to God in a certain way and I do that in a different way than you and I end up believing that the God we pay homage to is different.
+We allow ourselves to be influenced by appearances and often confuse the subjective (our idea of God) with the objective, inscrutable God.

 A lonely and tiring path